 Alren then wrestled for the Golden Knights of Gannon University in Pennsylvania.
 Arlen wrestled all for years for GU and was named a PSAC Wrestling Champion Scholar, received the NCAA Athletics Directors Association (ADA) Academic Achievement Award and was named as an honorable mention to the National Wrestling Coaches Association (NWCA) Academic All-America.

-Currently, Arlen Mase is a wrestling coach for Morristown High School.
+Currently, Arlen Mase is a wrestling coach for New Providence High School.